xzan0x7c7/ascii_art/README.md

     libsm6 \
     libxext6
 ```
+---

 ### Examples

 Every script has it's own help menu and you can trigger it by running the script with
-the --help flag, below is the output of each of the scripts.
+the --help flag, below is the output of each of the scripts
 Usable Scripts:
 - `image_segmentation`
 - `swapper`